-Executive Briefing: The U.S.–Colombia Free Trade Agreement has received significant attention in the U.S. news media this year.
+Executive Briefing: The U.S.–Colombia Free Trade Agreement has received significant attention in the U.S. news media throughout the past decade.
 Therefore, it is important to understand what the U.S.–Colombia agreement is designed to do, why U.S. businesses support it, why there is opposition to it, and how it relates to other trade agreements involving the U.S. and other Latin American countries.
 Opens in PDF.

 Regulatory Agency Sites